suchmememanyskill/switch-guide/docs/index.md

         - This method is not covered by the guide, but you can read more about it at [this website](https://mologie.github.io/nxboot/)
     - A successfully modchipped Switch

     You will also need a micro SD card that is at least 128 gigabytes or larger if you plan on following this guide through the emuMMC path, which is safer and strongly recommended.
-If you do decide to follow the emuMMC path, make sure you disable [Automatic Save Data Cloud backups/downloads](https://www.nintendo.co.uk/Support/Nintendo-Switch/How-to-Enable-Disable-Automatic-Save-Data-Backups-and-Downloads-1434310.html).
+If you do decide to follow the emuMMC path (recommended), make sure you disable [Automatic Save Data Cloud backups/downloads](https://www.nintendo.co.uk/Support/Nintendo-Switch/How-to-Enable-Disable-Automatic-Save-Data-Backups-and-Downloads-1434310.html) beforehand as well as making sure [the Switch is set as Primary Console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22453/~/how-to-change-the-primary-console-for-your-nintendo-account).
     If you must use a smaller SD card, it is possible with the sysNAND CFW path, but strongly not recommended.

     Finally, you will need a way to access ReCovery Mode (This will be further explained in the "Entering RCM section") if you have a V1 unpatched Switch.